 For Subcutaneous Injection

-ORENCIA® (abatacept) injection solution for subcutaneous administration is supplied as a single-dose disposable prefilled glass syringe with flange extender.
-The Type I glass syringe has a coated stopper and fixed stainless steel needle (5 bevel, 29-gauge thin wall, ½-inch needle) covered with a rigid needle shield.
-The prefilled syringe provides 125 mg of abatacept in 1 mL and is provided in a pack of 4 syringes: NDC 0003-2188-31.
+ORENCIAR (abatacept) injection solution for subcutaneous administration is supplied as a single-dose disposable prefilled glass syringe with BD UltraSafe Passive™ needle guard with flange extenders.
+The Type I glass syringe has a coated stopper and fixed stainless steel needle (5 bevel, 29-gauge thin wall, .-inch needle) covered with a rigid needle shield.
+The prefilled syringe provides 125 mg of abatacept in 1 mL and is provided in the following package:

 ORENCIA solution supplied in a prefilled syringe should be refrigerated at 2°C to 8°C (36°F to 46°F).
 Do not use beyond the expiration date on the prefilled syringe.
 Protect from light by storing in the original package until time of use.
 Do not allow the prefilled syringe to freeze.